 This result is driven by agents' beliefs.
 In this counterfactual scenario, we keep the fiscal shocks and agents' beliefs unchanged.
-The central bank is increasing the policy rate, but agents still expect that the ARPA stimulus has increased the probability of moving to the Fiscally-led policy mix.
-By increasing interest rates, the Federal Reserve is able to cool down the economy because of nominal rigidities.
+The central bank is increasing the policy rate, but agents still expect that the ARPA stimulus has increased the probability of moving to the fiscally-led policy mix.
+By increasing interest rates, the Fed is able to cool down the economy because of nominal rigidities.
 However, the assumed monetary tightening alone is not enough to significantly cut inflation because price dynamics are mostly driven by a perceived lack of fiscal sustainability.

-To sum up, we showed that anticipating the liftoff and swiftly raising the policy rate in isolation would not have averted the post-pandemic surge in prices.
+To sum up, we showed that anticipating the liftoff and swiftly raising the policy rate in isolation would not have averted the postpandemic surge in prices.
 In the next section, we will show that the reasons behind this dismal outcome have to be found in the fiscal nature of the recent rise in inflation.

-4.2 Fiscal stagflation
+4.2 Fiscal Stagflation

 We showed that keeping inflation low and stable may be quite challenging for a central bank if the fiscal framework is not perceived to be consistent with debt stabilization.
 When this is the case, fiscal shocks have a large and persistent effect on inflation.
-On the other hand, costpush shocks have relatively short-lasting effects on inflation.
+On the other hand, cost-push shocks have relatively short-lasting effects on inflation.
 Our counterfactual simulations suggest that these effects do not vary significantly in response to the current or expected monetary and fiscal policy mix.

 To formalize this point, we study a simplified version of the model in which the fiscal framework may be perceived to be inconsistent with debt stabilization.
-We achieve this by introducing an additional regime, which we call the Inconsistent fiscal framework regime.
-To simplify the model, we assume that (i) the Fiscally-led regime is an absorbing state, (ii) discrete demand shocks are shut down $(\bar{d}{\xi_t^d})$ , and (iii) the ZLB constraint never binds.
-In the baseline case, the regime with the Inconsistent fiscal framework is assumed to be followed by the Fiscally-led policy mix.
+We achieve this by introducing an additional regime, which we call the inconsistent fiscal framework regime.
+To simplify the model, we assume that (i) the fiscally-led regime is an absorbing state, (ii) discrete demand shocks are shut down (\overline{d}{ξ^d}) , and (iii) the ZLB constraint never binds.
+In t the baseline case, the regime with the Inconsistent fiscal framework is assumed to be followed by the fiscally-led policy mix.
 The new regime is introduced to isolate the consequences of adopting a resolute anti-inflation monetary policy stance without the necessary fiscal backing.
-Hence, in that regime, we assume that the monetary authority responds to inflation as in the
+Hence, in that regime, we assume that the monetary authority responds to inflation as in the monetary-led regime (see Table 2) but does not respond to output and the last period's interest rate.
+The fiscal authority does not adjust taxes in response to changes in the debt-to-GDP ratio in the inconsistent fiscal framework regime.
+The monetary and fiscal policy rules under the monetary-led and fiscally-led policy regimes are identical to the posterior mode-shown in Table 2.
+Analogously, the model parameters that are not affected by changes in the monetary and fiscal policy mix are also calibrated to the posterior mode.
+A more thorough description of how the simplified model with the Inconsistent fiscal framework regime is calibrated is in Appendix C.